Mohamed-Aaftaab/sovereign-bot/README.md

 - Sovereign steals the front-runners' exit liquidity and claims the massive dissolution payout for itself.

 ## 📊 Proven Results
-Sovereign is currently running live in the arena and consistently securing Top 3 finishes on the Global Leaderboard.
+Sovereign is currently running live in the arena and consistently securing top finishes in ongoing battles.

 By executing the Anaconda squeeze, Sovereign has successfully neutralized the #1 ranked bots, bleeding their capital dry and locking in massive +230 USDC profits per battle.